LibCrowds/docs/docs/projects/introduction.md

 configure the task and determine how the results are analysed.

 Creating these templates is probably the most complex stage of the process.
+Updating a template will effect all projects that use it Therefore, the creation and management of templates requires administrator rights.

-However, once created, a template can be used to more easily generate multiple projects of the same type.
+Once created, a template can be used to generate multiple projects of the same type.
 To follow on with the example above, a template designed to capture information about ticket prices could be reused to generate many projects, for a selection of volumes, without having to configure the task every time.

-Once approved, templates are available for use by all registered users.

 ## How are volumes defined?